 (a) General Development of Business.
 The registrant (hereinafter called "Texas Pacific" or the "Trust") was organized under a Declaration of Trust, dated February 1, 1888, to receive and hold title to extensive tracts of land in the State of Texas, previously the property of the Texas and Pacific Railway Company, and to issue transferable Certificates of Proprietary Interest pro rata to the holders of certain debt securities of the Texas and Pacific Railway Company.
 The Trustees are empowered under the Declaration of Trust to manage the lands with all the powers of an absolute owner, and to use the lands and the proceeds of sale of the lands, either to pay dividends to the Certificate holders or to buy in and cancel outstanding Certificates.
-The Trust's income is derived primarily from land sales, oil and gas royalties, grazing leases, and interest on investments.
+The Trust's income is derived primarily from land sales, oil and gas royalties, grazing leases, and interest.
 This method of operation has continued through the present.
-During the last five years there has not been any reorganization, disposition of any material amount of assets not in the ordinary course of business (although in the ordinary course of business.
+During the last five years there has not been any reorganization, disposition of any material amount of assets not in the ordinary course of business (although in the ordinary course of business Texas Pacific does sell or lease large tracts of land owned by it), or any material change in the mode of conducting business.

-Texas Pacific's income from oil and gas royalties has been limited in the past by the level of production authorized for prorated wells each year by the regulations of the Railroad Commission of Texas.
-The monthly percentage of allowable production has averaged 100% in recent years, but, because of the limited capacity of older wells and other operating problems, the percentage permitted by the Commission could not be produced by most operators.
+Texas Pacific's income from oil and gas royalties has been limited in the past by the level of production authorized for prorated wells each year by the regulations of the Railroad Commission of the State of Texas.
+The monthly percentage of allowable production has averaged 100% in recent years, but, because of the limited capacity of older wells and other operating problems, the percentage permitted by the Railroad Commission could not be produced by most operators.

-(b) Financial Information about Industry Segments.
-Texas Pacific does not have identifiable industry segments, although, as shown in the Statements of Income included in the financial statements incorporated by reference in Item 8 of this Report on Form 10-K, land sales, oil and gas royalties and interest income are the major contributors to the income of Texas Pacific.
+- (b) Financial Information about Industry Segments.
+Texas Pacific does not have identifiable industry segments, although, as shown in the Statements of Income included in the financial statements incorporated by reference in Item 8 of this Report on Form 10-K, land sales, oil and gas royalties, grazing leases, and interest income are the major contributors to the income of Texas Pacific.
 The Trust's management views its operations as one segment and believes the only significant activity is managing the land which was conveyed to the Trust in 1888.
 Managing the land includes sales and leases of such land and the retention of oil and gas royalties.
-See the Statements of Income for additional sources of income for the last three (3) years of Texas Pacific.

-(c) Narrative Description of Business.
-As previously indicated, the business done and intended to be done by Texas Pacific consists of sales and leases of land owned by it, retaining oil and gas royalties, temporary cash investments and the overall management of the land owned by it.

-During the last three fiscal years the following items have accounted for more than fifteen percent (15%) of consolidated revenues.
+See the Statements of Income for additional sources of income for the last three (3) years of Texas Pacific. - (c) Narrative Description of Business.
+As previously indicated, the business done and intended to be done by Texas Pacific consists of sales and leases of land owned by it, retaining oil and gas royalties, temporary cash investments and the overall management of the land owned by it. - (i) During the last three fiscal years the following items have accounted for more than fifteen percent (15%) of total revenues.

-2006 2005 2004
+2007 2006 2005

-Oil and Gas Royalties 38% 54% 22%
+Oil and Gas Royalties 63% 38% 54%

-Land Sales 36% 24% 70%
+Land Sales - 36% 24%

-Easements and Sundry Income 16% - -
+Easements and Sundry Income - 16% -